EddieHubCommunity/BioDrop/README.md

 6. Recheck localhost:3000 to confirm data is uploaded, you should see current amount of active users.

-> **Warning**: [MongoDB Compass](https://www.mongodb.com/products/compass) will not not be available with the above setup.
+> **Warning**: [MongoDB Compass](https://www.mongodb.com/products/compass) will not be available with the above setup.
 You'll need to run the next.js project that we just cloned locally and a mongoDB image inside a docker container in order to access
 MongoDB Compass:

 <details>